 I see designing for children as an act of optimism, a form of upstream thinking that has the power to shape how we grow into ourselves and relate to the world :)

-I am a designer and the founder of House Humbaba, a design publishing house dedicated to making playful objects for curious minds.
+I am a designer and the founder of House Humbaba, a design house dedicated to making playful objects for curious minds.
 My work focuses on slow, thoughtful design that explores the space between form, identity and open-ended play.

 Over the past twenty years, I have moved fluidly between design disciplines including graphic design, digital design, service design, product design and more, letting questions lead and form follow.
 I have always been driven by the same questions: How does design shape our experience of the world, and how do the things we create reflect the values we hold?